SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-Position of the entrance pupil of the lens
+Position of the entrance pupil relative to the nominal imaging plane (positive if the entrance pupil is located on the side of the nominal imaging plane that is towards the object, and negative otherwise)

 #### Units